GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/modules/schema-blocks/en.md

 # Blocks

-Integration of Gutenberg blocks into the GraphQL schema, via the addition of 3 `Root` fields:
+Integration of Gutenberg blocks into the GraphQL schema.

+## Description

+This module adds the following fields to the `Root` type:

 - `blocks`
 - `blockData`
 - `blockFlattenedData`

+This module is disabled if the [Classic Editor](https://wordpress.org/plugins/classic-editor/) plugin is active.

 ## `blocks`

+Only GeneralBlock only, but can add CoreParagraphBlock, CoreImageBlock, etc
+		with specific (typed) fields

 ## `blockData`